This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 Now, every time your task is checked, an email with your DocuSign document is sent out to your client and account manager for signing.

-If you’re looking to create a more advanced integration with DocuSign, you might consider adding a Zapier integration that sends your signed documents back to DropBox, Google Drive, or as a link back into your original checklist.
+If you’re looking to create a more advanced integration with DocuSign, you might consider adding a Zapier integration that sends your signed documents back to DropBox, Google Drive, or as a link back into your original workflow run.

 Edit an automation